 Under the Long Term Incentive Plan (LTI), Incitec Pivot Limited may grant awards to employees, subject to individual and Company performance (the Performance Plan).
-The LTI operates by way of the Company providing employees with limited recourse interest bearing loans which must be used to purchase Incitec Pivot Limited shares on market.

-The value received by the employees as a result of participation in the LTI plan are treated as options.
+The LTI operates by way of the Company providing employees with limited recourse interest bearing loans which must be used to purchase Incitec Pivot Limited shares on market the LTI plan are treated as options.
 The fair value of the shares treated as options is recognised as an employee expense over the relevant vesting period with a corresponding increase in equity.
 The Black Scholes option pricing model is used to derive a fair value at grant date.
 Loan forgiveness and other terms and conditions are incorporated into the option valuation.